ncbi/vadr/documentation/alerts.md

 ```

   **How to interpret this alert based on the above output**:
+  As reported in the `.alt. file shown above,
-  In the CDS feature with name `protein one`, the reference model
+  in the CDS feature with name `protein one`, the reference model
   positions 17 to 19 (length 3) are deleted in the sequence `TOY50-D1`.
 The
   deletion occurs after position 15 in the sequence.
   The deletion length of 3 exceeds the minimum allowed length of 2 (set with the